Eschatologue/CM_wiki/docs/class/druid/land.md

 ### Level 3: Circle of the Land Spells

-Whenever you finish a Long Rest, choose one type of land: arid, polar, temperate, or tropical.
+Whenever you finish a **:rest-long: Long Rest**, choose one type of land: arid, polar, temperate, or tropical.
 Consult the table below that corresponds to the chosen type; you have the spells listed for your Druid level and lower prepared.

 Here's the converted table: